 The window seats have a small space next to the window that is useful for storing blankets and pillows.
 And of course the 787-9 has the same wonderful electronically dimmable windows as the 787-8

 The seat controls function well and are easy to operate.
-On this flight I did not notice any seat shaking which happens at times with the seats on the 787-8.
+On this flight I did not notice any seat shaking which happens at times with some seats on the 787-8.

 There is plenty of room for feet on or under the ottoman.